-- If you are concerned about buying animal friendly cosmetics, please no longer purchase MAC items.
+- If you are concerned about buying cruelty-free cosmetics, please no longer purchase MAC items.

-- If you are a cruelty free or animal friendly blogger, please don’t feature MAC on your blog anymore.
+- If you are a cruelty-free blogger, please don’t feature MAC on your blog anymore.
 Please do a post about their change in testing policies and spread the word to your readers!

 - Promote this post on social networking sites to let your friends know!

 - Let your friends who use MAC know about the change!